 Sickle cell anemia, also called sickle cell disease (SCD), is an inherited disorder that leads to the production of hemoglobin S (Hb S or Hgb S), an abnormal form of hemoglobin (hemoglobin variant).
-An iron-containing protein found inside red blood cells (RBCs), hemoglobin carries oxygen from the lungs to all parts of the body and releases it to the body's cells and tissues.
+Hemoglobin is the iron-containing protein found inside red blood cells (RBCs) that carries oxygen from the lungs to all parts of the body and releases it to the body's cells and tissues.

-- When a person has two copies of the altered gene (homozygous), the person produces 80-90% hemoglobin S, no normal hemoglobin A, and has sickle cell anemia.
+- When a person has two copies of the altered gene (homozygous), the person produces 80-90% hemoglobin S, no normal hemoglobin A, and has sickle cell anemia or sickle cell disease.
 Symptoms and complications of sickle cell disease may also be experienced by people who have one sickle cell gene copy and one gene copy for another hemoglobin variant (doubly heterozygous), such as hemoglobin C or the variants seen with beta thalassemia, a group of blood disorders resulting from gene mutations that decrease normal hemoglobin production.
 People with two copies of the Hb S gene (SS), and those with one copy and a variant (SC, S beta thalassemia, SD, SOArab), are all grouped under the term "sickle cell disease."

-The hemoglobin S mutation results in hemoglobin that is less soluble, or fluid, within a red blood cell, which reduces the efficiency of oxygen exchange and can cause the formation of polymers in the cell during normal stages of oxygen transport.
+The hemoglobin S mutation results in hemoglobin that is less soluble within a red blood cell, which reduces the efficiency of oxygen exchange and can cause the formation of polymers in the cell during normal stages of oxygen transport.
 These polymers can change the shape of the RBC from a round disc to a characteristic sickle shape, especially in reduced oxygen environments.
 The altered shape limits the RBC's ability to flow smoothly throughout the body.
 The sickled cells can become stuck and obstruct small blood vessels, causing tissue damage.